Infineon/mtb-example-threadx-le-wifi-onboarding/README.md

  **Function name** | **Functionality**
 -------------------|-------------------
  `main` | This is the main function for the CM33 CPU.
 It does the following: <br> 1.
 Initializes the BSP <br> 2.
 Enables global interrupt <br> 3.
 Initializes Retarget IO <br> 4.
 Initializes platform configuration <br> 5.
 Creates Wi-Fi connect and disconnect tasks
 | `application_init` |This function is called from the BTM enabled event, and does the following: <br> 1.
 Creates a WICED heap <br> 2.
 Initializes button GPIO, enable interrupt and register callback <br> 3.
-Checks if Wi-Fi credential data is available in the NVRAM <br> 4.
+Checks if Wi-Fi credential data is available in the external flash <br> 4.
 Initializes and registers the GATT DB <br> 5.
 Sets pairable mode to `TRUE` <br> 6.
 Sets Adv data and starts advertising
 `app_management_cback` | Handles Bluetooth&reg; stack events
 `app_get_attribute` | Searches through the GATT DB to point to the attribute corresponding to the given handle `app_gatts_req_read_handler` | Handles GATT read request events from Bluetooth&reg; stack